Why "Just Do It" Doesn't Work For ADHD*

 The next time you are faced with a task that is very hard to start, ask yourself these 8 questions:

-I hope reading this has helped you to better understand what ADHD brains do well at.
-What works well for you when you are stuck?
+What has worked well for you in the past when you were stuck?
 Your answers will give you a menu of options to consider the next time you feel stuck.